dekoza/mtgpl/comprules.rst

 801.13a
 -------
 If a replacement effect tries to cause a spell or ability to affect an object or player outside its controller's range of influence, that portion of the event does nothing.

-Example: Alex casts Lava Axe ("Lava Axe deals 5 damage to target player") targeting Rob.
-In response, Rob casts Captain's Maneuver ("The next X damage that would be dealt to target creature or player this turn is dealt to another target creature or player instead") with X equal to 3, targeting Carissa.
+**Example:** Alex casts :mtgtip:`Lava Axe` ("Lava Axe deals 5 damage to target player") targeting Rob.
+In response, Rob casts :mtgtip:`Captain's Maneuver` ("The next X damage that would be dealt to target creature or player this turn is dealt to another target creature or player instead") with X equal to 3, targeting Carissa.
 Carissa isn't in Alex's range of influence.
 When Lava Axe resolves, it deals 2 damage to Rob and no damage to Carissa.

 .. _mtgcr-801-13b:

 801.13b
 -------
 If a spell or ability creates an effect that prevents damage that would be dealt by a source, it can affect only sources within the spell or ability's controller's range of influence.
 If a spell or ability creates an effect that prevents damage that would be dealt to a permanent or player, it can affect only permanents and players within the spell or ability's controller's range of influence.
 If a spell or ability creates an effect that prevents damage, but neither the source nor the would-be recipient of the damage is specified, it prevents damage only if both the source and recipient of that damage are within the spell or ability's controller's range of influence.

-Example: Rob is within Alex's range of influence, but Carissa is not.
+**Example:** Rob is within Alex's range of influence, but Carissa is not.
 Alex controls an enchantment that says, "Prevent all damage that would be dealt by creatures."
 Carissa attacks Rob with a creature.
 The creature deals combat damage to Rob.

-Example: Rob is within Alex's range of influence, but Carissa is not.
-Carissa casts Lightning Blast ("Lightning Blast deals 4 damage to target creature or player") targeting Rob.
-In response, Alex casts Mending Hands ("Prevent the next 4 damage that would be dealt to target creature or player this turn") targeting Rob.
+**Example:** Rob is within Alex's range of influence, but Carissa is not.
+Carissa casts :mtgtip:`Lightning Blast` ("Lightning Blast deals 4 damage to target creature or player") targeting Rob.
+In response, Alex casts :mtgtip:`Mending Hands` ("Prevent the next 4 damage that would be dealt to target creature or player this turn") targeting Rob.
 The damage to Rob is prevented.

-Example: Rob is within Alex's range of influence, but Carissa is not.
+**Example:** Rob is within Alex's range of influence, but Carissa is not.
 Carissa attacks Rob with a creature, and Rob blocks with a creature.
-Alex casts Fog ("Prevent all combat damage that would be dealt this turn.")
+Alex casts :mtgtip:`Fog` ("Prevent all combat damage that would be dealt this turn.")
 Carissa and Rob's creatures deal combat damage to each other.

 .. _mtgcr-801-14: